NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/clear-patches.md

 In the model example below, we have three buttons.
-The first one makes patches' color green and creates some cows on random locations.
+The first one makes the patches' color green and creates some cows on random locations.
 The second button runs the `clear-patches` primitive to clear the patches, as a proxy for grass, but leaves the cows the same.
 The third button runs the `clear-turtles` primitive to remove the cows from the model but leave the patches/grass as is.